Meghan Markle and Prince Harry Are Married: All the Photos and Details on Their Royal Wedding

 Harry and Meghan invited 2,640 members of the public onto the grounds of Windsor Castle to watch the arrivals: 1,200 members of the public from all parts of the United Kingdom; 200 people from charities connected to the couple; 100 students from local schools; 610 Windsor Castle community members; and 530 members of the Royal Households and the Crown Estate.

-Patrick J. Adams, Princess Anne, Princess Beatrice, David Beckham, Victoria Beckham, Troian Bellisario, James Blunt, Cressida Bonas, Priyanka Chopra, Amal Clooney, George Clooney, Chelsy Davy, Princess Eugenie, Sarah Ferguson, Janina Gavankar, Tom Hardy, Gabriel Macht, Kate Middleton, Pippa Middleton, Misha Nonoo, Alexis Ohanian, Prince Philip, Abigail Spencer, Joss Stone, Gina Torres, Serena Williams and Oprah Winfrey were among the guests.
+Patrick J. Adams, Princess Anne, Princess Beatrice, David Beckham, Victoria Beckham, Troian Bellisario, James Blunt, Cressida Bonas, Priyanka Chopra, Amal Clooney, George Clooney, Chelsy Davy, Princess Eugenie, Sarah Ferguson, Janina Gavankar, Tom Hardy, Gabriel Macht, Kate Middleton, Pippa Middleton, Misha Nonoo, Prince Philip, Abigail Spencer, Gina Torres, Serena Williams and Oprah Winfrey were among the guests.

 Harry's brother, Prince William, served as his best man, while Meghan did not select a maid of honor.
 "She has a very close-knit circle of friends and she didn't want to choose one over another.
 All have been actively involved in helping her prepare for the day and will be there in the days beforehand," a spokesman said last month.
 "She's very happy to have their support."